Henry Somerset, 2nd Duke of Beaufort: Life

-Born at Monmouth Castle, he entertained Queen Anne and the Prince Consort with splendour at Badminton in August 1702.
+Born at Monmouth Castle, he entertained Queen Anne and the Duke of Cumberland with splendour at Badminton in August 1702.
 He held aloof from public affairs until the fall of Sunderland heralded the collapse of the Whig Junto in 1710, when he is said to have remarked to the queen that he could at length call her a queen in reality.
-A thorough-going Tory, he was, after some opposition from Jonathan Swift, admitted a member of the "Brothers’ Club" on 21 February 1711.
+A thorough-going Tory, he founded the Loyal Brotherhood in 1709.
+He was, after some opposition from Jonathan Swift, admitted a member of the Tory dining club, the "Society of Brothers", on 21 February 1711.
 He was made captain of the gentlemen pensioners in 1712, and appointed a Knight of the Garter in October 1712.

 Dying at the age of thirty, on 24 May 1714, Beaufort was succeeded by his son Henry.
 The 2nd Duke is buried at St Michael and All Angels Church, Badminton.